-It was World Book Day recently and, if you are looking for a literary based trip with the children, where could be better than The Treasures of the British Library?
+If you want to bring some culture into your family’s lives and are looking for a literary based trip with the children, where could be better than The Treasures of the British Library?
 The British library is the second largest in the world and holds 150 million items.
 It’s a serious research library rather than a place to find a kids’ corner with a range of picture books and you have to be a member to access reading materials.
 You won’t be taking books home with you unless you visit the excellent bookshop on site.

 This huge collection has some interesting highlights for families.
 I confess we popped in on a whim, as we were staying in a hotel next door, rather than because we were planning an educational literary journey.
 What we found was far more than we were expecting.
 I won’t be showing you a lot of photos on this post because photography isn’t allowed in the collections.
 You need to go and see them with your own eyes!
 There is no cost and it’s well worth a visit if you are in London.